Unity-Technologies/obstacle-tower-env/examples/gcp_training.md

 cp dopamine_otc/rainbow_otc.gin dopamine/dopamine/agents/rainbow/configs/rainbow_otc.gin
 ```

 If you didn’t extract the `obstacletower_v1_linux.zip` to the home directory, you will need to edit `rainbow_otc.gin`, specifically `create_otc_environment.environment_path` should correspond to the path to your extracted OTC executable file.

+Furthermore, within this file you will find settings on how long to train for, and how often to evaluate your agent.
+Each iteration, Dopamine will train for `Runner.training_steps`, evaluate (i.e. run in inference mode) for `Runner.evaluation_steps`, record these results, and checkpoint the agent.
+It will repeat this process `Runner.num_iterations` number of times before quitting.
+For instance, you can change `Runner.num_iterations` to 40 to train for 10 million steps.
+You can also reduce `Runner.evaluation_steps` to reduce the time spent not training.
 There are other hyperparameters found in this file, which you can modify to improve performance.
-But for the sake of this exercise, we will leave them as-is.
+But for the sake of this exercise, you may leave them as-is.

 **Developer’s note:** These files are based off of the Dopamine library for Atari, i.e. `atari_lib.py`.
 We use the same network structure for Rainbow DQN as Atari.
 Since Dopamine only supports single-channel (i.e. grayscale) observations, we convert the observations given by the OTC environment to grayscale.